CompuTec/processforce-docs/current/developer-guide/processforce-objects.md

 ORDER BY U."Code", F."FieldID";
 ```

-To display all fields of matrix rows of ProcessForce, use the following SQL query:
+To display all fields of matrix rows in ProcessForce, use the following SQL query:

 ```sql
 -- Object row fields